 - killall processname – kills process by name

 - pstree command – shows the process tree

-ps command lists down the processes started in current shell.
+ps command in Linuxps command lists down the processes started in current shell.

 To list down all processes of specific user, you can use below syntax.

 To list down all processes in a system, you can use below command.

 top command in Linuxtop command shows all processes in the system.
 It also shows cpu usage, memory usage, status of process, user of process etc.

 kill command in Linuxkill command terminates the process by id.
 Below command will kill process with id 1233